BinProxy is a proxy for arbitrary TCP connections. You can define custom message formats using the BinData gem.

 Command Line Flags

-With the --socks-proxy or --http-proxy options, the remote host and port are determined dynamically, and should not be specified.
+--socks-proxy or --http-proxy options, the remote host and port are determined dynamically, and should not be specified.
+Examples

 # Proxy from localhost:9000 -> example.com:9000